GEMCorp/BlackInAI-GradSchoolApplication-FeeWaivers/README.md

 * If the fee waiver information is on a separate page, link to *that specific page*, not the general admissions page.
 * If you are unsure about any information, please leave a note in the "Specific Requirements" column or open an "Issue" on GitHub to discuss it.
 * **Important:** Waiver deadlines are subject to change.
 If a deadline listed is from the previous year, it likely applies to the previous application cycle.
 Please update the deadline when the new application window opens.
+* Fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSdIPKXcdhEU_o6LBRUWnMv-BUVKd05jzw1EOQC7Bz0WhXSaGA/viewform) to seek proof of affiliation with Black in AI.

 ## Issues

-If you have any questions or suggestions, or encounter any problems, please open an "Issue" on GitHub.
+If you have any questions or suggestions or encounter any problems, please open an "Issue" on GitHub.
 This is the best way to communicate and track progress.
 You can find the "Issues" tab at the top of this page.